hx2A/py5website/reference/sketch_curve_tightness.rst

 Description
 ===========

-Modifies the quality of forms created with ``curve()`` and ``curve_vertex()``.
+Modifies the quality of forms created with :doc:`curve` and :doc:`curve_vertex`.
 The parameter ``tightness`` determines how the curve fits to the vertex points.
 The value 0.0 is the default value for ``tightness`` (this value defines the curves to be Catmull-Rom splines) and the value 1.0 connects all the points with straight lines.
 Values within the range -5.0 and 5.0 will deform the curves but will leave them recognizable and as values increase in magnitude, they will continue to deform.

 Underlying Java method: `curveTightness <https://processing.org/reference/curveTightness_.html>`_